Blevs/blevs/content/blog/wave-function-collapse-explained.md

 have noticed something odd in `[1 1]`.
 We noted that for each tile, it overlaps with either a tile in `[1 0]` vertically, or `[0 1]` horizontally.
-In fact, all of the tiles match with both, except for one, the tile that is all black except for a blue-green pixel on the bottom left.
+In fact, all of the tiles match with both, except for one, the tile that is all black except for a green pixel on the bottom left.

 Let's select that tile and see what happens.